 Intercultural marriages are completely allowed in Islam.
-Prophet Muhammad (peace and blessings be upon him) even encouraged the believers to give less weight to things like culture, race, beauty, and wealth, in order to find a mate based on a compatible level of faith.
+Prophet Muhammad (PBUH) even encouraged the believers to give less weight to things like culture, race, beauty, and wealth, in order to find a mate based on a compatible level of faith.

 When considering a spouse for an Islamic marriage, the main thing to look for is a spouse’s level of practice and faith in the religion.
 Little, if any, consideration should be given to culture or the color of one’s skin.